 In lieu of flowers, Ken’s family suggests donations to the Red River Valley Fighter Pilots Association AKA “River Rats”, a non-profit that supports veteran pilots and their families.
 You can donate at www.River-Rats.org

-To plant a tree in memory of Kenneth Ohman, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Kenneth Ohman, please visit Tribute Store